steveduboi/datacoursera2/PA1_template.md

 ---

-## title: "Reproducible Research: Peer Assessment 1" x
+## title: "Reproducible Research: Peer Assessment 1"

----
+#  A New Document

 ### Loading and preprocessing the data
 	### removing NAs